balepka212/NN-Solvation/Solvation_1/README.md

 are at most interest.
 In this study we use solvation energy as a target value and solvent and solute molecules as input.
 The data is obtained from [MNSol Database](https://comp.chem.umn.edu/mnsol/).
 #### To MSU AI
+Please read the following [file](To_MSU_AI.md) for reproducibility, models availability and other comments
 ## Training
 The training data is written to Runs folder and the results are stored in Run_results including losses plot, normalization parameters, run_log and comments.
 The links to each result folder are presented [below](#table-with-solvent-solute-experiment-links)